frontendpatterns/frontendpatterns.dev/src/content/patterns/002-code-splitting-by-route.md

 ## Problem

 As your application grows, the initial JavaScript bundle becomes massive.
-Users download hundreds of kilobytes (or megabytes) of code just to see the landing page—including code for routes they may never visit.
+Users download hundreds of kilobytes (or megabytes) of code just to see the landing page, including code for routes they may never visit.
 This results in slow initial page loads, poor Core Web Vitals scores, and frustrated users who bounce before your app finishes loading.

 A 500KB bundle means 5+ seconds on slow 3G connections.
-Users don't wait—they leave.
+Users don't wait, they leave.

 ---